braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/anniversaries_and_birthdays.md

 ## Personalize Messages Based on a User's Anniversary Year {#anniversary-year}

-**Goal:** Calculate if it's the anniversary of a user's sign-up date, and display a different message depending on how many years they are celebrating.
+This use case shows how to calculate a user’s app anniversary based on their initial sign up date and display different messages based on how many years they are celebrating.

 {% raw %}